appgenie-admin/docs-hound/README.md

 #### MCP server not connecting

+**For Local MCP Server:**

-- Verify the path to `mcp-server/src/index.ts` is correct
+- Verify the path to `mcp-server/src/index.ts` is correct and uses absolute paths
 - Check that all environment variables are set in the MCP config
 - Look at Cursor's MCP logs for error messages
+- Restart Cursor after updating the config

+**For Hosted MCP Server:**

+- Verify `MCP_API_KEY` is set in Vercel and matches your Cursor config
+- Check the URL is correct and includes `/api/mcp`
+- Ensure you redeployed after adding the environment variable
+- Check Vercel function logs for errors

 ### Debug Mode